Ciela-Institute/caustics/paper.md

 PyTorch) to more efficiently use computational resources.
 In
 \autoref{fig:runtime} we demonstrate this by sampling images of a Sérsic with an SIE model lensing the image.
-In the two subfigures we show performance for simply sampling a "direct" 128x128 image (left), and sampling a "realistic" image (right) which is upsampled by a factor of 4 and convolved with a PSF.
+In the two subfigures we show performance for simply sampling a 128x128 image using the pixel midpoint (left), and sampling a "realistic" image (right) which is upsampled by a factor of 4 and convolved with a PSF.
 All parameters are randomly resampled for each mock system (to avoid caching).
 This demonstrates a number of interesting facts about numerical performance in such scenarios.

 We compare the performance with that of Lenstronomy as our baseline.
 The most direct comparison between the two codes can be observed by comparing the